 Property for sale in Barcelona and Madrid might be cheap compared to cities like London, Paris, and New York, but the Spanish cities consistently do well in international rankings that look beyond property prices.

-Earlier this week I wrote about the latest Knight Frank Global Cities Price Index (Q3) showing Madrid not far from the bottom of a 46-city ranking of house price growth in the last year, suggesting the property market in the Spanish capital is sitting on its haunches whilst global investors head for more desirable cities like Miami, Shanghai and Moscow 😲.
-Other price rankings consistently show Spanish cities like Barcelona and Madrid as significantly cheaper to rent or buy than cities like London, Paris, and New York.
+Earlier this week I wrote about the latest Knight Frank Global Cities Price Index (Q3) showing Madrid not far from the bottom of a 46-city ranking of house price growth in the last year, suggesting the property market in the Spanish capital is sitting on its haunches whilst global investors head for more desirable cities like Miami, Shanghai and Moscow.
+Other price rankings consistently show Spanish cities like Barcelona and Madrid as significantly cheaper to rent or buy than cities like London, Paris, and New York, even in the super-prime segment where projects like Barcelona’s Francesc Macià 10 are significantly cheaper than comparable projects in London, Paris, and New York, despite offering the same level of quality and service.

 But when it comes to quality of life rankings, Spanish cities most often represented by Barcelona and Madrid score consistently well, and are usually to be found in the top 20, if not the top 10.
 You will never find them in the top 20 when it comes to price rankings.